nodexeus/blockvisor/babel_api/rhai_plugin_guide.md

 See [example](examples/plugin_config.rhai) with comments for more details.

+### BASE_CONFIG

+`BASE_CONFIG` constant is a convenient way to define configuration files and services that are shared between multiple plugins.
+Config files defined in `BASE_CONFIG` are rendered before anything else in `init()` function.
+Services defined in `BASE_CONFIG` are started right after config files are rendered, and are not stopped with other protocol services e.g. during data upload.

+See [example](examples/base.rhai) with comments for more details.

 ### Functions that SHALL be implemented by Plugin

 Functions listed below are required by BV to work properly.